yolken/yolken-blog/articles/interview_prep.md

 ### Consulting external sources

-Most interviewers will allow you to look up
+Most interviewers will allow you to look up general API docs or code snippets online if you ask.
+However, doing this can waste a lot of time and thus should be used sparingly in real interviews.
+It's fine to do lots of lookups early in your preparation, but by the end all of the basic tasks in your language of choice (e.g., iterating over a hash map, reading a file, etc.) should be committed to memory.

 ### How much studying is enough?